EU executive raises euro zone 2023 growth forecast, sees lower inflation

-BRUSSELS, Feb 13 (Reuters) - Euro zone economic growth is likely to be stronger than previously expected this year while inflation will lower than in forecasts towards the end of 2022, the European Commission said on Monday.
+BRUSSELS, Feb 13 (Reuters) - Euro zone economic growth is likely to be stronger than expected this year while inflation will be lower than in forecasts made towards the end of 2022, the European Commission said on Monday.

 The EU executive arm said economic growth in the 20 countries using the euro was likely to be 0.9% this year, rather than the 0.3% predicted last November.

+Euro zone unemployment was 6.6% in December 2022, unchanged from November and down from 7.0% a year earlier.

+"Overall, these forecasts point to a euro area that has maintained its resilience, despite the incredible economic shocks of recent years," Donohoe said.

-The single currency area will narrowly avoid the technical recession that the Commission expected three months ago, as growth in the last three months of 2022 was 0.1% quarter-on-quarter and the Commission expects a 0.0% figure in the first three months of 2023.
+The Commission said that despite earlier concerns, the single currency area would narrowly avoid a technical recession, as growth in the last three months of 2022 was 0.1% quarter-on-quarter and likely be 0.0% in the first three months of 2023.

 The Commission said uncertainty surrounding the forecast was high, but risks to growth were broadly balanced.